 The Town Council will ensure, as far as is reasonably practicable, that any employees who are required to work alone or unsupervised for significant periods of time will be protected from risks to their health and safety.
 Initially a risk assessment will be completed to ensure that the work can actually be safely completed by an unaccompanied and unsupervised person.
-Hazards arising from means of access and / or egress, hazards from plant and machinery and hazards arising from goods, substances, environments, atmospheres etc. will also be considered.
+Hazards arsing from means of access and / or egress, hazards from plant and machinery and hazards arising from goods, substances, environments, atmospheres etc. will also be considered.

-- Specific consideration will be given to key issues such as: - The nature of any injury or damage to health, including anticipated 'worst case scenarios' - Any problems relating to communication - The possibility of third party interference, such as criminal activity or violence - The remoteness or isolation of the workplace
+- Specific consideration will be given to key issues such as: - mage to health, including anticipated 'worst case scenarios'. - Any problems relating to communication. - The possibility of third party interference, such as criminal activity or violence. - The remoteness or isolation of the workplace.